Abandoned & Little-Known Airfields:

 An abandoned airfield turns into the holder of abandoned property - is this a parody of modern times?”

-A circa 2006 aerial view shows the storage units built over the center of the former runway.
+A 2005 aerial view looking northeast at the site of Lakeside Airport showed the storage units having been built over the center of the runway,

-Lakeside Airport is located along the south side of Voluntown Road,
+The site of Lakeside Airport is located southwest of the intersection of Voluntown Road & Lathams Drive.

 Thanks to Chris Kennedy for pointing out this airfield.